If you have type 2 diabetes, you are at risk for problems related to having sex.

 - Less desire for sex

 - Trouble having sex

 There are 2 common problems that men with type 2 diabetes can have from nerve damage:

-- Retrograde ejaculation is when part of the semen is sent into the bladder, instead of out of the penis.
+- Retrograde ejaculation is when part or all of the semen is sent into the bladder, instead of out of the penis.
 This happens when muscles that open and close to allow passage of fluids do not work well